How To Use Kakao Taxi Without A Korean Phone Number

 Tip: Always search for a ‘General Request’ taxi first of all.
 However, if you can’t find a taxi, try selecting the ‘Blue’ taxi instead.
 This pays a higher fee to the taxi driver and is supposed to increase your chance of finding an available taxi.
 Unfortunately, you need to register a card to use the ‘Blue’ taxis, so this won’t work unless you have a Korean phone number.

-5: Swipe Left On Payment Method
+Step 5: Select Your Payment Method

 How to change payment method in Kakao Taxi